Your questions answered

 Isn’t the financial situation you find yourself in of your own making?

-No – any organisation that has received more than £100m less in funding for more than a decade and receives £28m a year less than the national average is going to eventually struggle.
-In fact, to continue to deliver hundreds of services a year over a sustained period of considerable funding cuts demonstrates the prudent decisions taken by the Council over the last 14 years.
+No – any organisation that has received more than £100m less in funding for more than a decade and receives £17m a year less than the national average is going to eventually struggle.
+In fact, to continue to deliver hundreds of services a year over 15 years of considerable funding cuts demonstrates the prudent decisions taken by the Council.

 Coventry City Council has been very good for many years at successfully applying for external funding for specific projects.
 However, this money can only be spent on the schemes the funding has been awarded to.
 Projects such as the Binley and Coundon cycles lanes have been paid for by a number of such grants and not from Council Taxpayers’ money.
 It is important that we continue this work as it is not costing Council Taxpayers anything and is helping the city meet its ambitions of being greener and promoting health and wellbeing.